Unbistrackted/Callvote/README.md

   asked_custom: '%Player% <color=#EEDC8A>asks</color>: %Custom%'
   pass_reason: 'You need to pass a reason!'
   less_than_two_options: 'You cannot create a custom voting without 2 options!'
-  vote_keybind: 'Vote'
+  vote_keybind: 'Vote %Option%!'
-  keybind_hint: 'Set this keybind to vote'
+  keybind_hint: 'Set this keybind to vote %Option%.'
   duplicate_command: 'It''s not possible to create a custom command with the same name!'
   queue_disabled: 'Callvote queue disabled.'
   queue_cleared: 'Votings Queue Cleared.'